 - 40. The management of the evaluation followed the ISWE policy with modifications consistent with the realities for conducting an effective and efficient evaluation.
-The evaluation was conducted under the leadership of a JIU Inspector who chaired an EMG.
-The EMG was established in April 2015 and comprised staff members of the evaluation offices of the United Nations Children's Fund (UNICEF), the United Nations Population Fund (UNFPA), the United Nations Entity for Gender Equality and the Empowerment of Women (UN Women), the Food and Agricultural Organization (FAO), the International Labour Organization (ILO) and the United Nations Office on Drugs and Crime (UNODC).
-The JIU Chair and EMG members are accountable for the quality of the evaluation and its roles included ensuring impartiality, enhancing technical rigour and exercising quality assurance on all aspects of the evaluation. - 41.
-The EMG was supported in day-to-day management and administration by the JIU Secretariat and the ISWE Coordination Secretariat.
-Following a stakeholder mapping exercise, firstly an ad hoc advisory group and later a Key Stakeholder Reference Group (KSRG) were put in place in April.26 Its main role was to provide substantive and strategic comments on the draft evaluation report in order to enhance quality and utility - 42.
-The evaluation team.
-As set out in the ISWE policy, the evaluation was conducted by independent evaluators27 representing the evaluation team.
-The team was divided into two groups: - Core Evaluation Team: The actual conduct of the evaluation was led by an Evaluation Team Leader, supported by a Senior Statistician.
-The core team was responsible for preparing the Inception Paper and the data-collection guidance; managing the different data-collection initiatives, including the country studies and preparing the draft and final evaluation reports.
+The evaluation was conducted under the leadership of a JIU Inspector who chaired an Evaluation Management Group (EMG).
+The EMG was established in April 2015 and comprised staff from the evaluation offices of United Nations Children's Fund (UNICEF), United Nations Population Fund (UNFPA), the United Nations Entity for Gender Equality and the Empowerment of Women (UN Women), the Food and Agricultural Organization (FAO), International Labour Organization (ILO) and United Nations Office on Drugs and Crime (UNODC).
+The JIU Chair and EMG members are accountable for the quality of the evaluation and its roles included ensuring impartiality, enhancing technical rigor and exercising quality assurance on all aspects of the evaluation. - 41.
+The EMG was supported in day to day management and administration by the JIU Secretariat and the ISWE Coordination Secretariat.
+Following a stakeholder mapping exercise, first an ad hoc advisory group and later a Key Stakeholder Reference Group (KSRG) was put in place in April.25 Its main role was to provide substantive and strategic comments on the draft evaluation report in order to enhance quality and utility - The evaluation team.
+As set out in the ISWE policy, the evaluation was conducted by independent evaluators26 representing the evaluation team.
+The team was structured in two parts: - Core Evaluation Team.
+The actual conduct of the evaluation was led by an Evaluation Team Leader supported by a Senior Statistician.
+The core team was responsible for preparing the Inception Paper and the data collection guidance; managing the different data collection initiatives including the country studies and preparing the draft and final evaluation reports.
 The Core Evaluation Team worked under the guidance and quality assurance of the Chair of the EMG and received substantive input from members of the EMG.
-Two additional consultants were used to support fieldwork in the country studies and support background research.
+Two additional consultants were used to support field work in the country studies and support background research.

-26 While the EMG and KSRG were being officially organized, an ad hoc advisory group was established to start the evaluation.
+25 While the EMG and KSRG were being officially organized, an ad hoc advisory group was established to start the evaluation.
 It had membership from key stakeholders (based on a stakeholder mapping) and from the evaluation offices of UN system organizations.